 Science Shows That They’re Safe

 Most of those who are against vaccinations claim that they are dangerous for children.
 One of the common arguments against such is that kids are too young for vaccines.
+Check also the article about this in Babble.
 Some people think vaccines are too strong for babies’ bodies to handle.

 However, vaccines are heavily regulated.
 They go through much testing before they are given the green light and released to the public.
 It’s true that vaccines have side effects.
 After all, they are injecting you with a controlled version of a disease.
 However, these side effects are never as harmful to your kids as the actual illness.